OfficeDev/office-js-docs-pr/docs/design/add-in-icons-fresh.md

 - Center base elements in the pixel frame with empty padding all around.
 - Place action modifiers on the top left.
 - Place conceptual modifiers on the bottom right.
 - Limit the number of elements in your icons.
-At 32px, limit the number of modifiers to a maximum of two.
-At 16px, limit the number of modifiers to one.
+At 32 px, limit the number of modifiers to a maximum of two.
+At 16 px, limit the number of modifiers to one.

 ### Base element padding